I've been wondering why things have been hot as volume-wise.

 I started listening to you and other conservative radio hosts, and I have been shown down the path by you guys.

-I wanted to talk about uh what has happened in Olympia when our troops have been coming back.
+I wanted to talk about what has happened in Olympia when our troops have been coming back.

 This happened just last night and a few days ago.

-Uh this this is uh is this is this where the anti-war groups protested the returning troops and equipment?
+Is this where the anti-war groups protested the returning troops and equipment?

 That's right.

-They they poured uh yeah, wet concrete on the on the tracks.
+They poured wet concrete on the tracks.

-They were throwing objects in front Of the uh moving convoy laying down in front of the convoy, and even some cock eyed uh councilman from the city of Olympia is criticizing Olympia Police Department and the State Patrol for their handling of these people who are trying to delay a military convoy.
+And even some cockeyed councilman from the city of Olympia is criticizing Olympia Police Department and the State Patrol for their handling of these people who are trying to delay a military convoy.

 That convoy belongs to you and me.